FanAndSwordGit/FanAndSwordFansite/docs/about/index.md

         Please refer here: (add link to disclaimer tab)

-    ??? abstract "What is considered canon?"

-        The subject of "canon or not" walks a fine line, and as an unofficial Avatar site, none of the content here is meant to be a definitive judge on it.

-        The general line of reasoning is this:

-        - The TV series' are the best metrics of canon
-        - Novels, comics, and other official, textual publications that do not conflict with series events are also considered canon, unless otherwise stated.
-        - Media with heavy contradictions to the above 2 items range from less-canon to non-canon.
-        - Interviews with Bryke, official statements, and similar communications that address canonicity of specific content may override any of the above.

-        Please keep in mind, the above is an attempt to capture the thought process.
-Canon discussions are bound to happen and so I purposely want to keep this answer open-ended.

-        From a wiki perspective, content will be divided by media type.
-For example, if covering a location seen across series, novels, games, and more... each of those instances will be a subpage grouped under the location name.
-With this, there is not a direct label of "canon" but simply a list of different representations.

-    ??? abstract "I see a 'Content Notice' block on a wiki page - what is that about?"

-        Under the wiki space, you will likely come across "Content Notice" blocks on select pages.

-        Hugely passionate (and talented!)
-Avatar fans have gathered information about the Avatar franchise over the years.
-As this site is a solo endeavor, manually re-sourcing all that information about Avatar would be a near-impossible task.
-Instead of "recreating the wheel" I am luckily able to rely on such community contributions to more quickly create pages upfront.

-        This allows for more time to:

-        - Polish how content is presented
-        - Add new information
-        - Improve page links and data sources
-        - Refine the browsing experience
-        - Provide a clear jumping-in point for new fans
-        - Expand pages per user interest (ex: guides for Avatar games, reading order for comics, etc...)

-        For the Avatar Fandom Wiki, they allow the reuse of wiki content on other sites as long as certain requirements are met.
-This is achieved through the "Content Notice" blocks by:

-        1. Providing credit via hyperlink to the respective Avatar wiki pages
-        2. Granting the same licensing
-        3. Linking to their copyright page (as good measure)

-        > [Avatar Wiki Copyrights](https://avatar.fandom.com/wiki/Avatar_Wiki:Copyrights) page last reviewed on 11/04/2024

 === "Discord"

     Come join the F&S Discord server - it's an awesome community :smile: